Codecademy/docs/content/swiftui/concepts/tables/tables.md

   - 'paths/ios-developer'
 ---

-**`Table`** in SwiftUI is a container that enables the creation and presentation of data collections in a tabular format, organized into columns and rows.
+A **`Table`** in SwiftUI is a container that enables the creation and presentation of data collections in a tabular format: values organized into columns and rows.
 It is a valuable tool for displaying datasets that have a structured, grid-like layout.
 When the number of rows exceeds the available vertical space, the `Table` component will automatically enable vertical scrolling to ensure all data is accessible.
 Moreover, on macOS, horizontal scrolling becomes available when the number of columns exceeds the width of the view.

 ## Example